lp-wan/ip-compression/draft-ietf-lpwan-ipv6-static-context-hc.md

 On receiving any SCHC F/R message, the receiver MUST reset the Inactivity Timer.

-On receiving a SCHC Fragment message, the receiver MUST assemble the received tiles based on the W and FCN fields of the SCHC Fragment.
+On receiving a SCHC Fragment message, the receiver determines what tiles were received, based on the payload length and on the W and FCN fields of the SCHC Fragment.

 - if the FCN is All-1, if a Payload is present, the full SCHC Fragment Payload MUST be assembled including the padding bits.
   This is because the size of the last tile is not known by the receiver,